vapor/docs/4.0/docs/fluent/overview.md

 var stars: [Star]
 ```

 The `@Children` property wrapper is the inverse of `@Parent`.
 It takes a key-path to the child's `@Parent` field as the `for` argument.
-Its value is an array of chidlren since zero or more child models may exist.
+Its value is an array of children since zero or more child models may exist.
 No changes to the galaxy's migration are needed since all the information needed for this relation is stored on `Star`.

 ### Eager Load